abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 With the habit to collapse in and slump forward we can try to continually bring in that sense of an expanding and spacious presence.
-These are little reminders with which we can ask ourselves, *Am I present?
+We can pose little reminders to ourselves as questions: *Am I present?
 Am I here?* If we do this, we end up acquiring a continuity of awareness that is then brought into our sitting meditation.
 When we are sitting in meditation, if we are slumping and collapsing our posture and not really putting effort into the present moment, we tend to collapse in the mind as well.
 Ajahn Chah put a lot of emphasis on continuity and steadiness in practice and training.
 This is shown in the little things that we do and not in some sort of major heroic activity.
 We continue to place our attention on the body and the present moment with a sense of opening.
 It’s an important attitude to carry into our daily practice.

 # Respecting Others’ Boundaries